ARTIST & MENTOR

-One day, Ann and her co-worker Angela sat complaining about their jobs again.
-But, Angela was fragile from dealing with Stage-4 cancer.
+One day, Ann and her friend Angela started complaining about their dull day jobs again.

-“If you had a magic wand that could ensure your success, what would you do?”
+Because Angela was recovering from Stage-4 breast cancer treatments, Ann redirected the conversation by asking, “If you had a magic wand that guaranteed your success, what would you do?”

 Angela said, “I’d be an interior designer.
 I love design.”